irfansaf/irfansaf/README.md

 - Laravel
 - Java
 - Golang
+- TypeScript
-- JavaScript
+- Machine Learning/Deep Learning

 ## Projects
-- [PUMA Computing Backend](https://github.com/PUMA-Computing/Backend) - Serves as the Backend of the PUMA Computing Website, to handle User Registration, Events, News and Shop [On Going Project]
+- [PUFA Computing Backend](https://github.com/PUFA-Computing/Backend) - Serves as the Backend of the PUFA Computing Website, to handle User Registration, Events, News, and Shop [On ongoing project]
 - [Trading Web Application](https://github.com/irfansaf/Trading-Web-Application) - Radiant is a web application that allows users to buy and sell stocks using Laravel 10, Tailwind CSS, AlpineJS, AxiosJS, and SwiperJS.
 - [Safpass](https://github.com/irfansaf/finaloovp) - Safpass is a password management system written in Java that helps users securely store and organize their passwords.
-- [Police Report System](https://github.com/irfansaf/Police-Report-System) - Police Report System is like 911 but without call. it web based where the user can report any Criminal or Traffic Accident and then will be investigate by the police.
+- [Police Report System](https://github.com/irfansaf/Police-Report-System) - The Police Report System is like 911 but without a call. it is web-based where the user can report any Criminal or Traffic Accident and then be investigated by the police.

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/irfansaf/)